SurajChoudhary/Internet-Advertising/README.md

 Note: The object model diagrams are placed under 'Repository Issues'.

-There are mainly three type of enterprises namely Advertisement Exchange(AdExchange), Advertiser and a Publisher.
+There are mainly three type of enterprises namely Advertisement Exchange(AdExchange), Advertiser (Demand Side Platforms) and a Publisher (Supply Side Platforms).
 The publisher is the owner of the webpage.
 The advertiser is the one who wants to target their ads to users.
 The AdExchange is a bridge between publisher and advertiser.
 The adexchange is responsible for tracking and maintaining users history over web, directing incoming request of user's arrival  from the publisher to the advertisers(bid request).
 Collecting the bids from the advertisers, finding the highest bid and forwarding the selected advertisement to the publisher.

 The project makes use of following design patterns in Java:
 Singleton pattern,